 - Cover the bowl with plastic wrap and let it rest overnight on the counter.

-- Preheated electric griddle to 300°.
-Spray griddle with non-stick cooking spray and sprinkle with cornmeal.
+- Preheated electric griddle to 300°F. Spray griddle with non-stick cooking spray and sprinkle with cornmeal.
 Carefully place muffins on griddle and bake 10 minutes on each side or until sides are deep golden brown.
 Cool on wire rack.

 - To serve, split and toast.